rafasamp/aura-modern/README.md

 # Aura Modern Pelican Theme

 Aura Modern is a Pelican theme built from the ground up using Bootstrap 5.
-You can check out a live example at [rafaelsampaio.net](https://www.rafaelsampaio.net/).

 ## Focus